Boosting Oregon’s Eastern Border Region

 “We're trying to address these issues from multiple angles because they are complicated, interrelated problems,” Peterson says.

-So far, OCF has helped the board distribute about $912,000 of the $5 million border fund to successful applicants, including homeowners, Treasure Valley Community College, the Malheur Education Service District, and small businesses and city governments.
+As of July 7, 2022, OCF has helped the board distribute about $2,395,000 of the $5 million border fund to successful applicants, including homeowners, Treasure Valley Community College, the Malheur Education Service District, and small businesses and city governments.
+Based on the success of this program, an additional $6 million appropriation was provided by the Oregon Legislature in the 2022 Legislative session.

 At Nyssa High, a $43,200 grant for eight welding machines and a forklift has opened a new path to prosperity for students and their communities: Hundreds of future graduates — including 75 students currently pursuing welding certification in Nyssa High’s agriculture education program — won’t need to leave the border region to find good-paying jobs.
 In turn, their skills will help retain companies and attract new ones, expanding economic activity and opportunity in this proud, picturesque part of Oregon.